Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Method

 \subsection{Safety Neuron Probing}

-\textbf{Neuron Activation.}Prior studies suggest that feed-forward networks (FFNs) in Transformer blocks act as key-value memories, where knowledge-bearing neurons predominantly reside~\cite{meng2022locating,fang2024alphaedit}.
+\textbf{Neuron Activation.} Prior studies suggest that feed-forward networks (FFNs) in Transformer blocks act as key-value memories, where knowledge-bearing neurons predominantly reside~\cite{meng2022locating,fang2024alphaedit}.
 Accordingly, our analysis focuses on the intermediate activations within the FFN layers.
+Formally, for an input hidden state $\mathbf{x} \in \mathbb{R}^{d}$, the FFN computes an intermediate representation $\mathbf{h} \in \mathbb{R}^{d_m}$ via a gated projection as follows: